Dariya Zgoba: 2007

 Zgoba competed at the World Cup in Paris where she won silver on bars and finished seventh on beam.
 At the World Cup in Ghent she won a silver on bars and a bronze on beam.

 At the 2006 European Championships Zgoba finished eleventh in the all-around with a score of 56.025.
 She won the gold medal on bars with 15.775.

 At the World Cup in Shanghai she won silver on bars and bronze on beam.

 Zgoba competed at the 2007 Summer Universiade where she won a silver medal with her team and gold on the uneven bars.

 At the 2007 World Championships, Zgoba was 30th in the all-around and 9th on the uneven bars during the qualification round, and she did not qualify for any event finals.

 2008

 At the 2008 European Championships, Zgoba finished fifth with her team.
 She won a bronze on the uneven bars with a score of 15.625.

 Beijing Olympics

 Zgoba represented Ukraine at the 2008 Summer Olympics.
 The team finished in eleventh in the qualification round, and Ukraine did not advance into the team final.
-Zgoba finished eighth in the uneven bars final with a score of 14.875.
+Zgoba finished eighth in the uneven bars final with a score of 14.875, after coming off the bars during the routine.